tthorntone/AdNauseam-Wiki/Dynamic-filtering:-quick-guide.md

 The color of an entry indicate whether all requests were blocked (reddish), all requests were allowed (greenish), or some were blocked some were allowed (yellowish).

 In bold, domain names.
-Domain names are hostnames, but hostnames are not necessarily domain names from µBlock's point of view: domain names are extracted as per [Mozilla Public Suffix list](https://publicsuffix.org/).
+Domain names are hostnames, but hostnames are not necessarily domain names from uBlock's point of view: domain names are extracted as per [Mozilla Public Suffix list](https://publicsuffix.org/).

 **Second column**: **_global_** dynamic filtering rules, i.e. whatever rule appears in this column applies everywhere, on _all_ sites: